Surgical Errors

 • Anesthesia errors

-• Incorrect surgical site
+• Operating on the incorrect surgical site

 • Misreading laboratory results